AnushaParamasivan/InventoryManagementApplication/README.md

 2. hibernate.ddl-auto is set as CREATE, so that all tables will be created newly on server startup.
 This can be set to UPDATE if required.

+3. Only REST APIs are developed and included.

+4. The deployment strategy, including compute capacity, storage, autoscalability, high availability, monitoring, shall be decided, based on the request volume, SLA, DR requirement.